 The maxillary artery (the 7th branch of the external carotid) gives off an infraorbital artery.
 It also gives off the orbital branches and the anterior superior alveolar arteries.
 The orbital branches supply the rectus inferior, inferior oblique and the lacrimal sac.
 The anterior superior alveolar arteries descend through the anterior alveolar canal to supply to the upper incisor, canine teeth and the mucous membrane of the maxillary sinus.

-Inferior alveolar artery is one of the 5 main branches from the maxillary artery.
+The inferior alveolar artery is one of the 5 main branches of the maxillary artery.
 It supplies the tooth sockets of the mandible.
-That vessel becomes the incisor branch (to the incisor teeth), the mental branch which escapes via the mental foramen, the mylohyoid branch which is a branch of the inferior alveolar just before it enters the mandibular foramen.
+That vessel becomes the incisor branch (to the incisor teeth), the mental branch which escapes via the mental foramen, the mylohyoid branch which is a branch of the inferior alveolar just before it enters the inferior alveolar (a.k.a. mandibular) foramen.
 It supplies the mylohyoid muscle and runs in the mylohyoid groove.

 The posterior auricular artery is the 6th branch of the external carotid and is quite small.
 The landmarks that it originates superior to are the stylohyoid and digastric muscles.
 It generally emerges opposite to the tip of the styloid process.
 The artery passes superiorly deep to the parotid gland and passes with the styloid process.
 It travels further between the mastoid process and the cartilage of the external ear.
 The artery supplies the scalp behind the ear and the ear itself.

 The occipital artery is the 5th branch of the external carotid artery.
 It most commonly arises opposite to the facial artery.
 The occipital artery passes underneath the posterior belly of the digastric muscle in order to access the occipital region.
 This vessel supplies the sternocleidomastoid muscles the posterior scalp and other deep neck and back muscles.